ealtili/Blog/AWS/DeepdivetoAdvancedVPCDesigns.md

 Anything outside of the VPC is generally public unless you build a private connection to a service such as s3, DynamoDB, Lambda, SQS, SNS etc. all of these services are all public services.

 When we're communicating inside the VPC we will actually use route tables that are assigned to subnets.
-The route tables basically give you control over everything that's going on inside the VPC. so where traffic can

-communicate to and that sort of thing so
+The route tables basically give you control over everything that's going on inside the VPC.
+Where traffic can  communicate to and that sort of thing.  so

 here we've got a couple of route tables